 Montreal Bachelor Party Forum

 If you would rather plan yourself and have some questions after reading our article and review, ask away in our community forums.
 Another member of our community or staff will provide you a detailed response shortly.
 Have you already traveled to Montreal and have tips, suggestions or reviews for other bachelors?
 Please post them to our forum as well, so other guys can learn while helping our community grow.

 You can do additional reading and research at the Montreal Bachelor Party message board on Reddit.

 In conclusion, Montreal is an amazing city and you will have a great bachelor party, there.
 However, if you are looking for the hedonistic atmosphere of someplace like Miami Beach, Montreal is not your place.
-The real reason we gave it an A- instead of an A is because, when she finds out you’re going to Montreal, your girl is going to want to come along.
-She’s going to tell you how much fun a combination bachelor/bachelorette party in Montreal would be, and she knows how to persuade you- after all, you’re marrying her.
+The real reason we gave it a 4.5 instead of a 5 is because, when she finds out you’re going to Montreal, your girl is going to want to come along.
+She’s going to tell you how much fun a combined bachelor/bachelorette party in Montreal would be, and she knows how to persuade you- after all, you’re marrying her.
 Do not listen to her.
 Even if you are planning a mild bachelor party and not a weekend of unfamiliar flesh and booze-soaked debauchery, do not plan a joint party.
 We promise you, at least one of your friends is uncomfortable around one of her friends and a joint party is just a giant invitation to drama.
-However, we gotta give Montreal the A- because, when you stick to your guns and tell her nope to the joint party idea, she’s gonna be a little mad at you and maybe even pout about it!
+However, we gotta give Montreal 4.5 stars because, when you stick to your guns and tell her nope to the joint party idea, she’s gonna be a little mad at you and maybe even pout about it!